 How to find help for stress

-- Contact us at Military OneSource.
-We offer confidential sessions with licensed professionals at no cost to military members and their families—and we have helped many service members work through issues, including stress management.
-Find out more about Military OneSource’s confidential, non-medical counseling here.
-Or call us at 800-342-9647.
+- Contact Military OneSource.
+We offer confidential sessions with licensed professionals at no cost to military members and their families — and we have helped many service members work through issues, including stress management.
+Health and wellness coaching is also available to help you manage stress by developing better diet, exercise and sleep habits.
+Find out more about Military OneSource’s confidential, non-medical counseling.
+Or call us 24/7/365 at 800-342-9647.

 - Military and family life counselors are also available through your installation’s Military and Family Support Center.

-- Combat stress control teams.
-These mental health professionals support service members on site during deployment.
+- Combat stress control teams are mental health professionals who support service members on site during deployment.

-- Your unit’s chaplain.
-Military chaplains can provide counseling, guidance and referral on many issues during deployment.
+- Your unit’s chaplain can provide counseling, guidance and referral on many issues during deployment.

 For medical help with stress: